maiaacademy/jornada-azureexpert/README.md

 1. Once you notice that the number of instances has increased to 2, reopen the Cloud Shell pane and terminate the script by pressing **Ctrl+C**.

 1. Close the Cloud Shell pane.

+### Delete the Hands-on Lab resources

+1. Within the Azure portal, select Resource Groups on the left navigation.

+3. Delete each of the resource groups created in this lab by selecting them followed by the **Delete resource group** button.
+You will need to confirm the name of the resource group to delete.

+You should follow all steps provided *after* attending the hands-on lab.

+Continue in the **Treinamento Azure Expert**.